payu-india/CMS-Chatbot/docs/plugins/interakt-for-whatsapp-business/integrate-payu-with-interakt.md

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2022/11/Screenshot-2022-11-09-at-2.02.17-PM-1024x481.png)

 Your customer receives the payment link on WhatsApp and completes the payment with PayU.

 <Image align="center" className="border" border={true} src="https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2022/11/Screenshot-2022-11-09-at-2.08.44-PM-1-1024x635.png" />

 > 📘 Note:
 >
 > PayU recommends this step to reconcile with PayU’s database after you receive the response.
 Verify the transaction details using the **Verification Payment**API.
-For API reference, refer to <a href="verify_payment_api" target="_blank">Verify Payment API</a>..
+For API reference, refer to <a href="https://docs.payu.in/reference/verify_payment_api" target="_blank">Verify Payment API</a>..